praawt/developers/book/README.md

     <tr>
       <td>Innovation</td>
       <td>Monopolies and duopolies have very little incentive to innovate, that is why travel, technologically, is 10 years behind.</td>
-      <td>Open-source, collaborative approach proved to be the best catalizator of innovation.
+      <td>Open-source, collaborative approach proved to be the best catalyst of innovation.
 The whole internet, including Google, Facebook, Amazon, and thousands of <a href="https://www.zdnet.com/article/why-microsoft-is-turning-into-an-open-source-company/">other companies</a>, would not be possible without open-source.</td>
     </tr>
   </tbody>
 </table>

 The first use-case that the Winding Tree platform aims to solve is distribution.
 It is easy to see from the diagram above that an OTA is able to connect to a supplier API without the need to go through an intermediary.
-Our vision is to foster innovation in the travel industry by allowing the long tail of travel companies to be able to access the supplier inventory (after all, innovation must be based on experimentation), while making the marketplace safe and secure for all parties.
-That is why we created the Winding Tree Trust Engine, a simple set of rules that can help a small OTA to prove their trustworthiness to a large supplier, without a third trusted party.
+Our vision is to foster innovation in the travel industry by allowing the long tail of travel companies to be able to access supplier inventory (after all, innovation must be based on experimentation), while making the marketplace safe and secure for all parties.
+That is why we've created the Winding Tree Trust Engine, a simple set of rules that can help a small OTA to prove their trustworthiness to a large supplier, without a third trusted party.

 Why distribute through winding tree?